2024-2025 5th and 6th Grade Class Descriptions

 Teacher Bio:

-Hello!
-My name is Brittany Root, and this will be my fourth year homeschooling my children, as well as my fourth year teaching at CCA.
-I previously taught for five years at a public middle school, as well as teaching English online to students in China.
-I have been a middle school tennis coach for seven years.
-My husband and I have three adopted children, all from Bulgaria.
-We are members of Grace Life Baptist Church.
-I look forward to working with your child!
+My name is Brittany Root, and this will be my fifth year homeschooling my children, as well as my fifth year teaching at CCA.
+I previously taught for five years at a public middle school, and I taught English online to students in China.
+I have been a middle school tennis coach for eight years.
+My husband and I have three adopted children from Bulgaria, and we are members of Grace Life Baptist Church.
+I look forward to teaching your child this year!

 Tuition: 30 weeks (1-hour class) – $230